MoeBuTa/SlimeMould/readme.md

     - `conda activate slime`
 4. Updating the environment
     - `conda env update --name mtdsimtime --file environment.yml --prune`
-6. Still developing.....

-## Objective
-Centred around a model that you will design, implement, explore and analyse.

-## Assessment

-The Project Report (30%) must be submitted on LMS by COB on 28.10.22.
-It consists of
- - A (maximum) 5-page report (not including figures), which should
- - Outline the model details and place it in context of existing approaches,
- - Give a qualitative discussion (including link to any simulations) and quantitative summary of the results.

-The Jupyter Notebook (10%) is also to be submitted on LMS by COB on 28.10.22.
-It should
- - contain all code used to do the Project.

-The Project Report and the Jupyter Notebook should be well-integrated and complement each other where appropriate.

 ## Background

-you’ll need to start small and build up your understanding of the system and your model by increasing the complexity.

 Slime mould, Physarum polycephalum, works like this: Single-celled organisms grow when fed, creating a network of nutrient-channeling tubes.
 Nature and evolution have spent millennia perfecting this living complex system, which, if given enough time, will optimise its network structure to transfer nutrients efficiently throughout the entire organism.
 This is done in two stages: first forage for food sources by growing outward, then adaptively refine the network and respond to the environment by killing off inefficient branches.